If you weren’t already aware, Calphalon pots and pans fall into the category of non-stick cookware.

 Let’s take a look at some tips on how to use your Calphalon cookware in the oven:

-- Calphalon is very durable, scratch-proof and it can also withstand pressure.
+- Calphalon is very durable and scratch-proof, and it can also withstand pressure.
 However, if you want to keep it well-maintained, avoid cutting fresh produce or meat inside the utensil.

 - You should also handle these pans gently and store them in such a way they’re not being stacked on top of other utensils.
 Consider hanging it on a store flat or a pot rack in a single layer to avoid scratches.